 Consider a business that has a $5000 budget for an upsell marketing campaign and has 3 million customers, in which case a 10% discount cannot be extended to everyone.
 Predictive analytics and business intelligence can help forecast the customers who have the highest probability of buying the product, then send the coupon to only those people to optimize revenue.

 Credit scores – a number generated by a predictive model that gives insight into a person’s creditworthiness – are a well-known example of predictive analytics.
 They are used to assess a buyer’s likelihood of default for purchases and finds application in loan disbursement, insurance claims, and collections, etc.

-Advanced artificial intelligence tools backed with predictive analytics like PHRAZOR by vPhrase have taken the market by storm.
-What makes PHRAZOR stand out is the fact that apart from predicting behavior, it also presents analysis in the form of easy-to-understand narratives which in turn speed up decision making.
-To prove the point, consider the following snapshot of a client portfolio statement for a leading investment advisory house generated by PHRAZOR.
+Augmented analytics tools backed with predictive analytics like Phrazor by vPhrase have taken the market by storm.
+What makes Phrazor stand out is the fact that apart from predicting behavior, it also presents analysis in the form of easy-to-understand narratives which in turn speed up decision making.
+To prove the point, consider the following snapshot of a client portfolio statement for a leading investment advisory house generated by Phrazor.